chmodshubham/OpenLI-Installation/Training-Lab/mediator.md

 # The Mediator

-**Delivers intercepted traffic to the LEAS**
+**Delivers intercepted traffic to the LEAs**

 * Receives the intercepts from the collectors
-* Establishes and maintains handovers to LEAS
+* Establishes and maintains handovers to LEAs
 * Ensure that the intercepted traffic goes to the right LEA

 ## Mediator Configuration